mrstefangrimm/TemplateStateMachine/README.md

 ### Installation

-To use tsm in an Arduino sketch, just copy it to Arduino/Libraries and include "tsm.h".
+To use tsm in an Arduino sketch, download the [latest release](https://github.com/mrstefangrimm/TemplateStateMachine/releases) and follow the [instructions to import a .zip library](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries).
 Add the tsm/src folder to the includes to use it on other platforms.